 There is no one-size-fits-all answer, but here are a few helpful pointers:

 - If you want evidence-based psychological therapy for anxiety, depression, trauma, or complex issues, a clinical psychologist may be a good fit.
+This is especially true if you are experiencing multiple overlapping difficulties or long-standing patterns, where a formulation-based approach drawing on several therapy models can be particularly helpful.

 - If you are looking for a safe space to talk through personal or relational difficulties, a counsellor may be right for you.